vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 In this blog series we demonstrate how to represent transformer models in a multi-phase retrieval and ranking pipeline using Vespa.ai.
 We also evaluate these models on the largest Information Retrieval (IR) relevance dataset, namely the MS Marco Passage ranking dataset.
-Furthermore, We demonstrate how to achieve close to state of the art ranking using miniature transformer models with just 22M parameters, beating large ensemble models with billions of parameters.
+Furthermore, we demonstrate how to achieve close to state-of-the-art ranking using miniature transformer models with just 22M parameters, beating large ensemble models with billions of parameters.

 Blog posts in this series: